ome/napari-ome-zarr/.napari/DESCRIPTION.md

 the labels will be given appropriate colors and the properties will be displayed in the status bar.

-For more detail on command-line usage of `ome-zarr` and its utility functions, please see our [package documentation](https://pypi.org/project/ome-zarr/).
+Working with ome-zarr images can be more convenient using the command-line interface and utility functions of our associated library `ome-zarr`.
+For more information please see the [package documentation](https://pypi.org/project/ome-zarr/) for `ome-zarr`.

 # Getting Help